Updated November 2, 2021; Original Post: January 27, 2020

 Deadly Conduct Charges Usually Accompany Reckless Behavior

-Texas law says “[r]ecklessness and danger are presumed if the actor knowingly pointed a firearm at or in the direction of another whether or not the actor believed the firearm to be loaded.”
+Texas law says “[r]recklessness and danger are presumed if the actor knowingly pointed a firearm at or in the direction of another whether or not the actor believed the firearm to be loaded.”

 Bearing Arms in Texas is a Right That Comes with Responsibility

-Firearms should be handled carefully at all times.
+If you regularly carry a gun, you already know that Firearms should be always handled carefully.
 This is a basic tenet of every gun safety course on the market.
 Essentially, you should always act like the gun is loaded, even if you’re sure it isn’t.
 Otherwise, one mistake could land you a deadly conduct charge.

 Four Ways a Texan Can Land a Deadly Conduct Charge

-The first way you can get a deadly conduct charge is by taking an action that puts someone else in immediate danger of receiving a severe bodily injury.
-This is the textbook definition of reckless behavior.
+The first way you can get a deadly conduct charge is by taking an action that puts someone else in immediate danger of receiving a severe or serious bodily injury.
+This is the textbook definition of “reckless” behavior.

-Reckless behavior is the lowest level deadly conduct charged and carries the lightest sentence.
+Reckless behavior is the lowest level criminal mental state applicable to a deadly conduct charge and carries the lightest sentence.
 Intense road rage or other unsafe and reckless driving practices might be considered deadly conduct by law enforcement.
+For example, reckless driving and road rage incidents are not claiming the individual was trying to place another person intentionally or knowingly in fear of serious bodily injury or death.
+However, the charge is claiming that the actions were made in conscious disregard of the risk created to the alleged victim under the circumstances.

-Acting recklessly doesn’t necessarily involve a weapon at all, but if you’re convicted of this Class A misdemeanor offense, you could still wind up in prison for a year and/or paying $4,000 in fines.
+Acting recklessly doesn’t necessarily involve a weapon at all, but if you’re convicted of this Class A misdemeanor offense, you could still wind up in Tarrant county jail for a year and/or paying $4,000 in fines.
+Although it may be tempting to believe a misdemeanor conviction for deadly conduct by reckless behavior will not affect your future, the reality is that even a misdemeanor conviction could limit your potential for future job opportunities and being judged by others as being a violent person.

-The next three charges are all considered third-degree felonies which can lead to a decade in a Texas prison and/or debt of $10,000.
+The next three variations of deadly conduct charges are all considered third-degree felonies, which can lead to a decade in a Texas prison and a fine of up to $10,000.

 Firing Your Weapon

-Firing a gun at a vehicle or building you know is empty is fine.
-Practice shooting at unoccupied barns or old cars is common.
-Simply assuming the structure’s empty…is not.
+Firing a gun at a vehicle or building you know is empty is not considered deadly conduct.
+Practice shooting at unoccupied barns or old cars is common in parts of the country and, by itself, would not be considered as a crime of deadly conduct.

-You must do your due diligence and know for certain that you are not firing at an occupied space.
-Otherwise, you are legally considered reckless and subject to felony deadly conduct charges.
+Before you fire a weapon in any direction, Texas criminal law requires that you must do your due diligence and know for certain that you are not firing at an occupied space.
+Otherwise, you could be criminally responsible and considered reckless and subject to felony deadly conduct charges.

 Pointing a Firearm at a Person

-If you’re from Texas, then you grew up understanding guns should never be treated as a joke.
+If you were born and raised in Texas, then you grew up understanding guns should never be treated as a joke, and they can get you in trouble if you don’t know how to use them.
 They should never be pointed at another person upon whom you do not intend to fire.
 You point your firearm at the ground when it’s not in use.

-According to the law, even if you sincerely believe your firearm to be empty and don’t intend to fire, pointing a gun at another person is felonious deadly conduct.
+According to Texas criminal law, even if you sincerely believe your firearm to be empty and don’t intend to fire, pointing a gun at another person can be considered felonious deadly conduct.

 Firing at a Person

 Firing by accident or without checking whether the area was clear before firing are two scenarios in which you could be charged.
-Always check and make certain that there is no one in the direction in which you intend to fire, or you are committing a crime.
+Always check and make certain that there is no one in the direction in which you intend to fire a gun, or you are committing a crime.

 As with nearly every rule, there is one exception to the rule on deadly conduct in Texas…